How is LeadAbroad responding to COVID-19?

 What are my options for booking a flight?

-If you decide not to purchase the group flight, you have the option to book your own flights.
+If you decide not to purchase the group flight recommendation, you have the option to book your own itinerary that is most convenient for you.
 LeadAbroad will provide specific recommendations on arrival and departure times in order to line up your flights as close as possible to the group flight itinerary.
 This will allow you to take advantage of pre-arranged group transportation between the airport and program accommodations.

 Will LeadAbroad pick me up when I arrive abroad?

-If you arrive on the group flight or within the group arrival window, LeadAbroad will provide transportation to the accommodations.
+If you arrive within the group arrival window specified for your program, LeadAbroad will provide transportation to the accommodations.
 Arrivals outside of the group arrival window must coordinate transportation separately.

 Can I arrive late?
 Early?